nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Edit task

+**MSS**

+1. User requests to list tasks
+2. TaskBook shows a list of tasks
+3. User requests to edit a specific task in the list
+4. TaskBook edits the task <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+TaskBook shows an error message <br>
+  Use case resumes at step 2

+3b.
+The given edits are invalid

+ > 3b1.
+TaskBook shows an error message <br>
+  Use case resumes at step 2

 #### Use case: Delete person

 **MSS**